 option dialog?
 And more, when/how do I use it?

-As Steve said, this option is always grayed, because it will get active
+As Steve said, this option is always grayed, because it will get

-above, almost never happens under normal circumstances.
+said above, almost never happens under normal circumstances.

 Having said this, here is a scenario where that option may become